-In a very broad sense, impedance denotes any opposition that is offered to AC.
-Such a definition would include resistance and reactance, which by themselves, of course, are not strictly impedances.
+In a very broad sense, impedance denotes any opposition that is offered to ac.
+Such a definition would include pure resistance and pure reactance.
 It is for this reason that such terms as resistive impedance (for resistance) and reactive impedance (for reactance) are sometimes encountered.